scylladb/scylladb/docs/README.md

 make pristine
 ```

-# Contributor info
+## Information for Contributors

 If you are interested in contributing to Scylla
 docs, please read the Scylla open source page at
 http://www.scylladb.com/opensource/ and complete
 a Scylla contributor agreement if needed.
 We can
 only accept documentation pull requests if we have
-a contributor agreement on file for you
+a contributor agreement on file for you.

-# Submitting a KB Article

-If you are submitting a Knowledgebase Article (KBA), use the following guidelines:
-* In the `/kb_common` directory there is a template for KBAs.
-It is called `kb-article-template.rst`.
-* Make a copy of this file in the `/kb directory`, saving it with a unique name.
-* Open the template and fill in the required inforation.
-* Remove what is not needed.
-* Run`make preview` to make the docs and preview locally.
-* Send a PR - add KBA in the title.

-# Third-party documentation
+## Third-party Documentation

  * Do any copying as a separate commit.
 Always commit an unmodified version first and then do any editing in a separate commit.

- * We already have a copy of the Apache license in our tree so you do not need to commit a copy of the license.
+ * We already have a copy of the Apache license in our tree, so you do not need to commit a copy of the license.

  * Include the copyright header from the source file in the edited version.
 If you are copying an Apache Cassandra document with no copyright header, use: